gellerda/FancyCandles/docfx_project/articles/populating_candlestick_chart.md

             }
         }
     ```
-1. For convenience, add some *using* directives to **MainWindow.xaml.cs** of your project:
+    And a new class **CandlesSource** that implements the [ICandlesSource](https://gellerda.github.io/FancyCandles/api/FancyCandles.ICandlesSource.html) interface:

     ```cs
-        using System.Collections.ObjectModel;
-        using FancyCandles;
+        public class CandlesSource :
+                System.Collections.ObjectModel.ObservableCollection<ICandle>,
+                FancyCandles.ICandlesSource
+        {
+            public CandlesSource(int timeFrameInMinutes)
+            {
+                this.timeFrameInMinutes = timeFrameInMinutes;
+            }

+            private readonly int timeFrameInMinutes;
+            public int TimeFrameInMinutes { get { return timeFrameInMinutes; } }
+        }
     ```
 1. In **MainWindow.xaml.cs** of your project, in the constructor of the **MainWindow class**:

-    - Create an instance of [ObservableCollection\<](https://docs.microsoft.com/ru-ru/dotnet/api/system.collections.objectmodel.observablecollection-1?view=netframework-4.8)[ICandle\>](https://gellerda.github.io/FancyCandles/api/FancyCandles.ICandle.html), which will be used as the data source for the [CandleChart](https://gellerda.github.io/FancyCandles/api/FancyCandles.CandleChart.html) control.
+    - Create an instance of **CandlesSource**, which will be used as the data source for the [CandleChart](https://gellerda.github.io/FancyCandles/api/FancyCandles.CandleChart.html) control.
       ```cs
+          // Let's take the 5-minute timeframe for this example: int timeFrameInMinutes = 5;
-          ObservableCollection<ICandle> candles = new ObservableCollection<ICandle>();
+          CandlesSource candles = new CandlesSource(timeFrameInMinutes);
       ```
-    - In the constructor of the **MainWindow** class populate this collection with some data.
+    - Populate this collection with some data.
 In this example, we will generate a meaningless set of **Candle** instances:
       ```cs
           DateTime t0 = new DateTime(2019, 6, 11, 23, 40, 0);
           for (int i = 0; i < 500; i++)
           {
               double p0 = Math.Round(Math.Sin(0.3*i) + 0.1*i, 3);
               double p1 = Math.Round(Math.Sin(0.3*i + 1) + 0.1*i, 3);
-              candles.Add(new Candle(t0.AddMinutes(i * 5),
+              candles.Add(new Candle(t0.AddMinutes(i * timeFrameInMinutes),
                           100 + p0, 101 + p0, 99 + p0, 100 + p1, i));
           }
       ```